What is the Best Island to Visit in Hawaiʻi?

 Oʻahu

-Oʻahu is the best island for learning how to surf, enjoying tourist attractions, such as Pearl Harbor, the largest variety of hiking trails, the largest variety of cultured food, nightlife, and the best shark diving tours of any island in Hawaiʻi!
+Oʻahu is the best island for learning how to surf, enjoying tourist attractions, such as Pearl Harbor, the largest variety of hiking trails, the largest variety of food from around the world, nightlife, and the best shark diving tours of any island in Hawaiʻi!

 That being said, Oʻahu is where the people are, it’s where the jobs are, and it’s inevitably the island that attracts the most visitors.